-Why Salt and Pepper Don't Always Go TogetherHealthy Living
+Why Salt and Pepper Don’t Always Go TogetherUpdated: May 05, 2017Healthy Living

-Homemade broths and soups in particular benefit from the addition of salt and pepper to taste.
+Homemade stocks and broths and soups in particular benefit from the addition of salt and pepper to taste.

 The problem is that while unrefined sea salt is a very healthy seasoning to use as desired, pepper can be downright problematic and a potential two-edged sword for those with digestive complaints.

 This may come as a surprise as pepper is allowed on the GAPS Diet, a temporary diet for healing and sealing the gut wall in order to put symptoms of autoimmune disease into remission.

 Pepper can indeed be helpful on the GAPS Diet and black pepper is especially favored by Dr. Natasha Campbell-McBride MD author of the GAPS book, Gut and Psychology Syndrome, because it stimulates stomach acid production, hence facilitating proper and complete digestion.
 Sufficient stomach acid production is enough to prevent symptoms of reflux, for example.

 However, Dr. Campbell-McBride recommends that the use of pepper be adjusted for individual cases particularly if the pepper proves to be irritating.

 GAPS Certified Practitioner Kim Schuette of Biodynamicwellness in San Diego reports that all peppercorns, not just black, are best avoided in the early stages of the GAPS Diet as they are an irritant of the gastrointestinal tract and the mucosal lining of the stomach in particular.

 Individuals who may not be on the GAPS Diet but who suffer from gastritis and ulcers, as well as those who do not tolerate nightshades (eggplant, potatoes, tomatoes, peppers) should also avoid peppercorns.